Flensburg: Middle Ages

-Herrings, especially kippered, were what brought about the blossoming of the town's trade in the Middle Ages.
+Herrings, especially kippered, brought about the blossoming of the town's trade in the Middle Ages.
 They were sent inland and to almost every European country.

-On 28 October 1412, Queen Margaret I of Denmark died of the Plague aboard a ship in Flensburg Harbour.
+On 28 October 1412, Queen Margaret I of Denmark died of the plague aboard a ship in Flensburg Harbour.

-From time to time plagues such as bubonic plague, caused mainly by rat fleas (Xenopsylla cheopis, a parasite found on brown rats), "red" dysentery and other scourges killed a great deal of Flensburg's population.
-Lepers were strictly isolated, namely at the St.-Jürgen-Hospital (Helligåndshospital, built before 1290), which lay far outside the town's gates, where the St. Jürgen Church is nowadays.
+From time to time plagues such as bubonic plague, caused mainly by rat fleas (Xenopsylla cheopis, a parasite found on brown rats), "red" dysentery and other scourges killed much of Flensburg's population.
+Lepers were strictly isolated at the St.-Jürgen-Hospital (Helligåndshospital, built before 1290), far outside the town's gates, where St. Jürgen Church is now.
 About 1500, syphilis also appeared.
 The church hospital "Zum Heiligen Geist" ("To the Holy Ghost") stood in Große Straße, now Flensburg's pedestrian precinct.

 A Flensburger's everyday life was very hard, and the old roads and paths were bad.
 The main streets were neither paved nor lit at night.
-When the streets became really bad, the citizens had to make the dung-filled streets passable with wooden pathways.
+When the streets became really bad, citizens made the dung-filled streets passable with wooden pathways.
 Only the few upper-class houses had windows.
 In 1485, a great fire struck Flensburg.
 Storm tides also beset the town occasionally.
 Every household in the town kept livestock in the house and the yard.
 Townsfolk furthermore had their own cowherds and a swineherd.

 Early modern times

 After the fall of the Hanseatic League in the 16th century, Flensburg was said to be one of the most important trading towns in the Scandinavian area.
-Flensburg merchants were active as far away as the Mediterranean, Greenland and the Caribbean.
+Flensburg merchants were active as far away as the Mediterranean, Greenland, and the Caribbean.
 The most important commodities, after herring, were sugar and whale oil, the latter from whaling off Greenland.
-However, the Thirty Years' War put an end to this boom time.
+But the Thirty Years' War put an end to this boom time.
 The town was becoming Protestant and thereby ever more German culturally and linguistically, while the neighbouring countryside remained decidedly Danish.

 In the 18th century, thanks to the rum trade, Flensburg had yet another boom.
 Cane sugar was imported from the Danish West Indies (now the US Virgin Islands) and refined in Flensburg.
 Only in the 19th century, as a result of industrialization, was the town at last outstripped by the competition from cities such as Copenhagen and Hamburg.

-The rum produced in Flensburg then became re-integrated into West Indian trade routes, which as of 1864 moved away from the Danish West Indies to the British colony of Jamaica instead.
+The rum produced in Flensburg was then reintegrated into West Indian trade routes, which as of 1864 moved away from the Danish West Indies to the British colony of Jamaica instead.
 It was imported from there, blended, and sold all over Europe.
-There is nowadays only one active rum distillery in Flensburg, "A. H. Johannsen".
+There is now only one active rum distillery in Flensburg, "A. H. Johannsen".